 These events are designed to introduce you to each school’s program and philosophy.
 The structure of these will look and feel different at each school – some have a formal program, others are a self-guided exploration of campus, and others are a combination of both.
 Pre-registration is required for some schools, so make sure to check each school’s website for details.

 Most PSIS schools offer formal tours of their campuses.
 Usually these are group tours, though some schools also will arrange for an individual tour.
 The frequency and availability of tours will vary from school to school and will depend on the time of the year.

 School fairs are a great way to gather a lot of information about different schools in one place.
-At PSIS fairs, each school will have their own booth or table with someone to talk to, as well as brochures and other information about that school for you to take home.
+At PSIS fairs, each school will have its own booth or table with someone to talk to, as well as brochures and other information about that school for you to take home.
 Puget Sound Independent Schools hosts four school fairs each year: